Qkeep/.github/profile/README.md

-Qkeep is open-source testing platform.
+Qkeep is open-source testing tools.
 We focus on integration tests and load tests.